MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/knowledge-base-community-flow-qna-maker.md

    ![Approval email with suggested answer pending approval](../media/kb/outlook-reject.png)

     b.
-A new answer will be provided in the Yammer conversation
+A new answer will be provided in the Yammer conversation,

    ![Yammer conversation showing new answer](../media/kb/yammer-qa-3-2.png)

     c.
-The question asked will be added to the QnA list by the Yammer FAQs Flow.
+The question asked will be added to the QnA list by the Yammer FAQs flow.

    ![QnA list showing the new question](../media/kb/sp-qna-item-added.png)

     d.
-Finally, the newly added SharePoint list item will be added to the knowledge base by the Add Item to QnA Marker Flow.
+Finally, the newly added SharePoint list item will be added to the knowledge base by the Add Item to QnA Marker flow.

    ![Knowledge base showing how new question is added](../media/kb/qna-maker-item-added.png)